Neikan/tl_spaces/README.md

 # TL Spaces

-A Flutter library that provides a customizable Material Design widgets.
+A Flutter library that provides a clean grid of paddings and spaces.

 ## Features
 - Beautiful UI.